DLesmes/AWS/intro/notes_cloud_computing.md

 * Active Users: AWS has over 1 Million active users! 🤯

 AWS has come a long way, and its story continues to inspire! 🚀

+## Una visión global: regiones y zonas de disponibilidad

+AWS infrastructure is a global network, built with regions, availability zones, data centers, and points of presence.
+Let's explore its key components:
+Regions Around the World 🗺️
+AWS boasts a vast global presence, with regions scattered across the globe, like Ohio, Oregon, Northern California, and even government-specific locations like GovCloud East in the US.
+Want to see the full list?
+Check out this AWS page! [[Link to AWS page](https://aws.amazon.com/es/about-aws/global-infrastructure/?p=ngi&loc=0)].

+##### Choosing the Right Region 🤔
+Selecting the right AWS region for your applications depends on a few key factors:
+* Compliance: Data residency and governance laws are paramount.
+AWS ensures your data stays within a region unless you explicitly authorize otherwise. 🔒
+* Proximity: Minimize latency and ensure smooth user experiences by launching your application in a region closest to your users.
+Check out cloudping.info to gauge latency from your location to various regions. ⚡️
+* Service Availability: Some services are global (available everywhere), while others are regional (limited to specific locations).

+###### Global Services
+* IAM (Identity and Access Management): Manage user permissions and security.
+* Route 53: A global DNS service.
+* CloudFront: A content delivery network (CDN).
+* WAF (Web Application Firewall): Protect your web applications. 🛡️

+###### Regional Services:
+* EC2 (Elastic Compute Cloud): Virtual servers.
+* Beanstalk: A platform-as-a-service (PaaS) for web applications.
+* Lambda: A serverless compute service.
+* Rekognition: An image and video analysis service. 🖼️
+* Pricing: AWS pricing is transparent and varies across regions.
+You can find detailed pricing on the service pages. 💰

+#### Availability Zones: A Closer Look 🏘️

+Each availability zone is a cluster of data centers, each packed with servers.
+These data centers are designed with high availability in mind, featuring redundant power, network infrastructure, and connections.
+They are physically separated for added resilience. 💪

+#### Shared Responsibility: Who Does What? 🤝

+AWS and its clients have specific responsibilities within the cloud environment.

+##### AWS takes care of:
+* Hardware & Global Infrastructure: The physical hardware and global network infrastructure.
+* Regions: The geographic locations for data centers and services.
+* Availability Zones: The clusters of data centers within regions.
+* AWS Edge Locations/Points of Presence: Points of presence for content delivery and edge computing.
+* Software: Operating systems, virtualization, and other core software components.
+* Compute: Providing virtual servers and compute resources.
+* Storage: Managing storage services like S3.
+* Databases: Providing database services like RDS and DynamoDB.
+* Networking: Managing the global network infrastructure.

+##### The client is responsible for:
+* Operating System Updates: Keeping operating systems secure and up-to-date.
+* Data Protection: Securing and managing data stored on AWS. 🔐
+* Application Management: Developing, deploying, and managing applications.
+* Access Control: Configuring and managing access to AWS resources.
+* User and Group Management: Managing users, groups, and permissions within their applications.

+This breakdown gives you a better understanding of the components that make up AWS and how it works.
+Remember, AWS offers a wide range of services and resources to support your cloud computing needs.